hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 # Tutorial

-There is a pretty helpful introduction to typescript plugin development [here](https://aws.amazon.com/blogs/mt/introducing-typescript-support-for-building-aws-cloudformation-resource-types/)
+This repo is a hardening of the concepts introduced in the helpful introduction to typescript plugin development [here](https://aws.amazon.com/blogs/mt/introducing-typescript-support-for-building-aws-cloudformation-resource-types/)

+**Note** - This blog article is drastically oversimplified.
+Please use it for familiarity and then come back to this repo and its abstractions.